now-2

 What I've been saying:

-I gave a talk at INBOUND 2025 called "The Creative's Guide to AI: Thriving in the Age of Agents," where I shared the Sweet Spot approach to using AI — a hopefully helpful way of thinking about where human creativity and AI capability can constructively intersect.
-We'll get more out of AI if we use it to support and amplify what we love to do — and let AI work on the parts of the process we love or need to focus on a little bit less.
-The trick is to find your own sweet spot, invest more energy into getting really good at that thing, and using AI to support the work you do there.
+I gave a talk at INBOUND 2025 called "The Creative's Guide to AI: Thriving in the Age of Agents," where I shared the Sweet Spot approach to using AI — a framework for thinking about where human creativity and AI capability can constructively intersect.

-I write and speak about making AI products more human-centered, about the role of craft and creativity in an age of rapid AI acceleration, and about how product teams can build trust through radically empathetic design.
+I write and speak about making AI products more human-centered, about the role of craft and creativity in an age of rapid AI acceleration, and about how product teams can build trust with their users with radically empathetic design.

 line